wmt-terminology-task/wmt-terminology-task.github.io/index.md

 layout: home
 ---

+# Post-Conference Updates:

-# Updated Statistics and Presentation
+## Updated Paper and Statistics
 *16.12.2023*: After the publication of the official proceedings, we found several inconsistencies in authors' submissions and our metrics' performance.
 For the transparency and replicability of the research outcomes, we publish the updated and double-checked results with all necessary comments:
 * updated findings [paper](upd_wmt_terminology_2023.pdf)
 * [tsv file](upd_wmt_terminology_2023_stats.tsv) with all submissions and all statistics and a short [explanation](stats_description.txt) to it
 * [slides](wmt_terminology_2023_slides.pdf) from the WMT23 presentation (**the slides 17-28 contain additional plots and graphs that were not included in the slides or paper, but might be informative**)

+We apologize for finding the inconsistencies late, and we hope that the published updates will help.

+## Shared Submission files
 *16.02.2024*: We also publish all submitted systems' outputs:
 * here you can find the [readme explanation](submissions/submissions_readme.md) on the formats of submitted files and their short description;
 * here are the [raw submissions](submissions/submissions.zip);
 * here are the [preprocessed sumbissions](submissions/split_submissions.zip) that we used for evaluation.

-We apologize for finding the inconsistencies late, and we hope that the published updates will help.

 # Findings Paper